Overview

 How to participate

 We know our community is passionate about local transport and how it affects access to services, places and people.
+The community contributions from 2023 have now been collated and integrated into the draft document.
+This draft is now open for review and comment.

 What happens next